Best MacBook Notch Teleprompter Apps in 2026 (Compared)

 CueNotch — Best Overall Value

 CueNotch is the newest entrant in this category, but it packs the most features per dollar.
-At $29 for a lifetime license, it's less than half the price of Moody while offering everything the competitors do and more.
+CueNotch is $29.99 one-time lifetime access in the U.S. App Store, which is less than half the price of Moody while offering everything the competitors do and more.
+Local App Store pricing may vary.
 Ghost Mode keeps it invisible during screen sharing on Zoom, Teams, Meet, Loom, and OBS.
 Voice-synced scrolling follows your speech in real time so you never have to fiddle with scroll speed.

-What sets CueNotch apart is its AI-powered Magic Polish feature, which takes stiff or robotic scripts — the kind you get from ChatGPT or meeting notes — and rewrites them to sound conversational and natural when spoken aloud.
-It also includes Liquid Border Pulse, a subtle visual effect around the notch, and emotion-aware color highlighting that changes based on the tone of your script.
+What sets CueNotch apart is that it now covers the full speaking workflow.
+Magic Polish takes stiff or robotic scripts — the kind you get from ChatGPT or meeting notes — and rewrites them to sound conversational and natural when spoken aloud.
+AI Rehearsal Coach helps you practice pace, pauses, posture, and framing.
+AutoCaption adds live meeting captions, Memorize Mode helps you learn scripts in chunks, and the searchable library keeps recurring scripts organized.

-CueNotch is the only paid app in this list that offers both a 7-day free trial with full Pro features and a permanent free tier (3 activations per day, 100-word limit).
-You can genuinely test it before buying, which none of the other paid competitors offer.
+CueNotch is the paid app in this list that combines a 3-day free trial with full Pro features and a permanent free tier (3 activations per day, 100-word limit).
+You can genuinely test it before buying, which is not the pattern most paid competitors use.

 Moody is the app that popularized the notch teleprompter concept.
 At $59 lifetime, it's the most expensive option on this list, but it's also the most established.
 It has a solid track record of updates, a loyal user base, and a polished interface that's been refined over time.
 If you value a proven product with a longer history, Moody is a safe bet.